The problem faced

 (B) The sufficiency of the work of Christ.
 By warning his readers of four dangers Paul shows that the salvation work of the Lord Jesus is all sufficient for anyone.
 Any other experience will only take us away from Christ.

-In all the ages of the past two millennia such teachings in various disguises, and variations thereof, have been present, and indeed are now around in the 21st century.
-Indeed as Solomon says, there is nothing new under the sun.
-Thus by examining these dangers and applying them to our present day situation we can learn much and profit greatly.
+In all the ages of the past two millennia such false teachings, as mentioned in Colossians, in various disguises, have been present, and indeed are now around in the 21st century.
+Indeed, as Solomon says, there is nothing new under the sun.
+Thus, by examining these dangers and applying them to our present-day situation we can learn much and profit greatly.

 The writer prays that these studies will encourage everyone to look unto Jesus constantly and not be drawn away by the sleight of men.
 If this series helps only one person the writer will have considered the efforts all worthwhile.